NERSC/train/csgf-hpc-day/IntroToCori/ex1-getting_started/README.md

 ## Make sure you can use GUI programs with X

-Finally, if you have an X server set up on your laptop, you should be able to run:
+Finally, if you have NX or an X server running, you should be able to run:

 ```console
 $ xterm &